Russia partially halts punitive Twitter slowdown, warns other tech platforms

-State communications watchdog Roskomnadzor has since March impeded the speed of Twitter (TWTR.N) for not removing banned content quickly enough, and threatened to block it entirely. read more
+State communications watchdog Roskomnadzor has since March impeded the speed of Twitter for not removing banned content quickly enough, and threatened to block it entirely.

 On Monday, however, the watchdog said it no longer planned to block the service and the slowdown would only remain on mobile devices.

-Roskomnadzor said it had identified other internet platforms, including Facebook (FB.O) and Alphabet Inc's (GOOGL.O) YouTube, as having posted illegal material.
+Roskomnadzor said it had identified other internet platforms, including Facebook and Alphabet Inc’s YouTube, as having posted illegal material.

 “If these platforms fail to take appropriate action, they may face similar sanctions,” Roskomnadzor said in a statement.